The learner and the new curriculum

 The Australian Curriculum

-The Australian Curriculum has been developed by the Australian Curriculum, Assessment and Reporting Authority (ACARA) and guided by the 2008 Melbourne Declaration on Educational Goals for Young Australians.
+The Australian Curriculum has been developed by the Australian Curriculum, Assessment and Reporting Authority2 (ACARA) and guided by the 2008 Melbourne Declaration on Educational Goals for Young Australians.

 The NSW Context

-The NSW context includes consideration of the Education Act 1990, the Board of Studies NSW K-10 Curriculum Framework (.pdf) and Statement of Equity principles.
+The NSW context includes consideration of the Education Act 1990, the Board of Studies NSW K-10 Curriculum Framework3 (.pdf) and Statement of Equity principles4.

 Click play for an overview of the implementation timeline the new curriculum.

-You need to have the Flash Player installed and javascript enabled in your browser in order to view the activity.
+You need to have the Flash Player1 installed and javascript enabled in your browser in order to view the activity.

 Text version (.pdf 247kB)